MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 This article provides an overview of the private endpoint for Azure SQL Managed Instance, as well as steps to configuring it.
 Private endpoints establish secure, isolated connectivity between a service and multiple virtual networks without exposing your service's entire network infrastructure.

 > [!NOTE]
 > Private Link for Azure SQL Managed Instance is currently in preview.
+While in preview, private endpoints to instances enrolled in the November 2022 Feature wave may experience transient loss of connectivity.
+Private endpoints to instances not enrolled in the November 2022 Feature wave are not affected.

 ## Overview